 After what seemed like an endless search, you’ve finally found the perfect wall cupboard, but now you’re faced with the task of mounting it.
 Instead of grabbing a phone and calling a contractor, you can follow these simple steps and tackle the project yourself.

-Even though the cleat will help you during the installation, you will still need a second pair of hands to safely install the wall cupboard.
+Though the cleat will help you during the installation, you will still need a second pair of hands to install the wall cupboard safely.
 When wall mounting an item as heavy as a cupboard, it's extremely important to locate the studs in the wall to properly secure the cupboard.
 You can use a stud finder to locate and mark the studs on the wall.
 It's imperative that you fasten the cupboard to the studs in the wall.
 Once you have located the studs, you and your helper can lift the wall cupboard in place aligning it with the marks you've already placed on the wall.

-When mounting the wall cupboard it's important to use the proper sized fastener to ensure a long lasting installation.
-Wood screws that are 3 inches in length are ideal fasteners for this type of project.
+When mounting the wall cupboard it's important to use properly sized fasteners to ensure a long-lasting installation.
+Wood screws that are three inches in length are ideal fasteners for this type of project.
 Using a drill, insert the screws through the back of the cabinet into the studs while your partner holds the cabinet in place.
-Once you've gotten at least 4 screws installed, take a step back and congratulate yourself.
-You are finished.
+Once you've gotten at least four screws installed, take a step back and congratulate yourself.
+You did it.